Epilepsy: Classification

 Not all levels can always be determined; in some cases, only the seizure type is identifiable.
-The etiology — whether structural, genetic, infectious, metabolic, immune, or unknown — should be considered at each stage of classification, as it often influences treatment and prognosis.
+The etiology (whether structural, genetic, infectious, metabolic, immune, or unknown) should be considered at each stage of classification, as it often influences treatment and prognosis.

-The classification of epilepsies has evolved significantly over time.
+The classification of epilepsies has evolved over time.
 Earlier systems emphasized seizure location and used terms such as "partial" or "cryptogenic," which have been replaced in the modern framework.
-The current system, introduced in 2017, reflects advances in neuroimaging, genetics, and clinical understanding, and allows for a more individualized and dynamic diagnostic approach.
+The current system, introduced in 2017, was proposed to reflect advances in neuroimaging, genetics, and in the clinical understanding of the condition.

 Syndromes

 An epilepsy syndrome is a specific diagnosis based on a combination of features, including seizure types, age of onset, EEG patterns, imaging findings, and associated symptoms or comorbidities.
 In many cases, a known genetic or structural cause may also support the diagnosis.
-Recognizing a syndrome can guide treatment decisions, inform prognosis, and provide clarity for individuals and families navigating an epilepsy diagnosis.

-Some syndromes are self-limited and age-dependent, such as childhood absence epilepsy, juvenile myoclonic epilepsy, and self-limited epilepsy with centrotemporal spikes.
-These typically respond well to treatment or remit with age.
+Some syndromes are self-limited and age-dependent, such as childhood absence epilepsy, juvenile myoclonic epilepsy, and self-limited epilepsy with centrotemporal spikes, and typically respond well to treatment or remit with age.
 In contrast, more severe syndromes fall under the category of developmental and epileptic encephalopathies (DEEs).
-These include Lennox–Gastaut syndrome, West syndrome, and Dravet syndrome, which are associated with early onset, drug-resistant seizures, and significant neurodevelopmental impairments.
+These include Lennox–Gastaut syndrome, West syndrome, Rasmussen syndrome and Dravet syndrome, which typically present in early childhood with drug-resistant seizures and are associated with significant neurodevelopmental impairments.

 Some epilepsy syndromes do not yet fit neatly within current etiological categories, particularly when no definitive cause has been identified.
 In many cases, a genetic cause is presumed based on age of onset, family history, and electroclinical features, even if no mutation has been found.
-As genetic and neuroimaging technologies continue to evolve, the classification of epilepsy syndromes is expected to become more precise.